yghlc/BigImageMapper/tutorial/Setting_running.md

-## Run training, prediction, and post-processing
+## Step 3: Run training, prediction, and post-processing
 After the environment for running Landuse_DL is ready, you can start training your model as well as prediction.
 Suppose your working folder is *test_deeplabV3+_1*, in this folder, a list of files should be presented: